Comparing o3-pro, Gemini 2.5 Pro, Claude 4 Opus, and Grok 3

 Analyzing entity delta

-The three models differ most in their approach to detail, sourcing, and narrative style. o3-pro emphasizes verifiable data, real-world figures, and explicit program documentation, while Gemini 2.5 Pro and Claude 4 Opus rely more on conceptual descriptions, invented or historical characters, and generalized program structures.
+The four models differ most in their approach to detail, sourcing, and narrative style. o3-pro emphasizes verifiable data, real-world figures, and explicit program documentation, while Gemini 2.5 Pro, Grok 3, and Claude 4 Opus rely more on conceptual descriptions, invented or historical characters, and generalized program structures.

 These distinctions reflect each model's underlying strategy: o3-pro aims for technical credibility, Gemini 2.5 Pro adopts a narrative-driven, imaginative style, and Claude 4 Opus provides a high-level analytical summary.
 The result is a spectrum from audit-ready specificity to broad, speculative overviews.